milesgray/CALAE/README.md

 This is a set of experiments surrounding an image/video dataset of highly complex "fractal" patterns that were originally made using a variety of actual fractal formulas that the I discovered at a time when I had very little mathmematical training.
 They are mostly highly parameterized mixtures of the so-called "Kali" set and Mandlebrot/Julia sets, which is where the I started from.
 However, it seems as though these formula produce significantly more diverse patterns than any other single formula varients of Julia sets that I have seen, though until recently I had not rigorously looked into the established mathematical literature.

+## NOTE

+**There is a colab notebook that ties this code together and provides an example of usage (I need to clean all passwords/tokens and make sure it still works).
+This is primarily being made public for resume purposes, it currently lacks the polish of a production ready library - use with caution.**

 ## Julia Sets

 [This](http://www.juliasets.dk/Pictures_of_Julia_and_Mandelbrot_sets.htm) is a very good math-based walkthrough of the theories behind generating fractal imagery from Julia set based equations using computers.
 My ultimate goal is to fully merge the fractal distribution as a prior for a deep AutoEncoder in place of the usual gaussian distribution.